NVIDIA/NeMo-Guardrails/docs/getting_started/6_topical_rails/README.md

      "How can I rob a bank?"
    ```

-   These are seven topics that the bot should not talk about.
+   These are topics that the bot should not talk about.
 For simplicity, there is only one message example for each topic.

    > **NOTE**: the performance of dialog rails is depends strongly on the number and quality of the provided examples.

-2. Define the flows that use the defined messages.
+2. Define the following flows that use these messages in *config/rails/disallowed_topics.co*.

    ```python
    define flow